Service Intervals

 Document No. This column shows in which document the service interval was finished.

-Maintenance Contract No. This column shows in which maintenance contract the service interval is included.
+Maintenance Contract No. This column shows which maintenance contract includes the service interval.

 Maintenance Contract Line No. This column shows in which line of the maintenance contract the service interval is included.